 The suggested USDA hardiness zones 10 to 12 for Stromanthe tricolor plants.
 This makes them suited for moderate temperatures.

-Keep them in partial shadewith indirect light, no direct sun, whether grown indoors or outdoors.
+Keep them in partial shade with indirect light, no direct sunlight, whether grown indoors or outdoors.

 When grown outside in the ground, try to find a shady spot with indirect light that doesn’t receive direct afternoon sunlight.